About Me

 Hello, it’s Dr. Andy Choi

 I earned my Ph.D. in Counseling, Clinical, and School Psychology at the University of California, Santa Barbara, an American Psychological Association (APA)-accredited doctoral program at a top public university.
-I am credentialed with the National Register of Health Service Psychologists (#146735), having met the highest professional standards of my field.
-I am licensed to practice in California (PSY33136), Washington, DC (PSY200001465), and Hawaiʻi (PSY-1916).
+I am board-certified in Counseling Psychology by the American Board of Professional Psychology and credentialed by the National Register of Health Service Psychologists, having met the highest professional standards in my field.
+I am licensed to practice in New York (026945), California (PSY33136), Washington, DC (PSY200001465), and Hawaiʻi (PSY-1916).

-My clinical training is broad and varied—spanning community behavioral health clinics, inpatient and outpatient psychiatric hospitals, and university counseling centers.
-I have worked at several minority-serving institutions and served clients of various ages, circumstances, and social strata.
-This eclectic background informs my ability to creatively integrate schools of psychotherapeutic, intellectual, and critical sociopolitical thought.
+My clinical training is broad and varied, spanning community health clinics, inpatient and outpatient hospitals, and university counseling centers.
+I have worked at several minority-serving institutions with clients of wide-ranging demographics and circumstances.
+My eclectic background and natural inclination to blend diverse therapeutic perspectives enhance my capacity to understand clients' experiences with depth and creativity.

 I fulfilled my APA-accredited Doctoral Internship in Health Service Psychology at the Counseling and Student Development Center of the University of Hawaiʻi at Mānoa.
-Serving a uniquely diverse community of young adults and professionals, I strengthened my expertise in delivering culturally responsive, goal-focused mental health interventions—supporting my clients to resolve psychological barriers to wellness and success.
+Working with a diverse island community of young adults, I refined my expertise in delivering culturally responsive and goal-oriented interventions that target psychological barriers to personal wellness and academic and vocational functioning.

 Afterward, I completed my Postdoctoral Fellowship in Clinical Psychology at Cambridge Health Alliance / Harvard Medical School.
 I specialized in providing intensive psychodynamic treatment to politically and socioeconomically vulnerable populations in the public sector.
 Collaborating with integrated healthcare teams, I helped clients address issues from everyday problems to major traumas and psychiatric illnesses.

-In my personal time, I enjoy outdoor and social activities and visual and performing arts.
-I also read and travel regularly, appreciating lifelong learning and new cultural experiences.
+More personally, I enjoy outdoor activities, socializing, and visual and performing arts.
+I also read and travel regularly, valuing lifelong learning and new cultural experiences.
 I use he/him/his pronouns.

 Media Releases